nosarthur/gita/README.md

 This tool does two things

-* display the status (branch, modification) of multiple git repos side by side
+* display the status of multiple git repos such as branch, modification, commit message side by side
-* delegate git commands for registered repos
+* delegate git commands for the repos

-See the following screenshot for example:

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)